ks888/ansible-playbook-debugger/README.md

 ~/src/ansible-playbook-debugger-demo%
 ```

-### Example 2: check and change module's complex args
+### Example 2: check various info

-You can change module's complex arguments like lists and dicts.
+Some commands print useful info for debug. `list` command prints the details about this task execution, `print` command (without args) prints module args, variable, keywords, and so on, and `error` command prints an error info.
+This example quits from the debugger with Ctrl-d.

 ```bash
 ~/src/ansible-playbook-debugger-demo% cat demo2.yml